 Imagine plunking down into a natural hot spring after a day of incredible skiing.
 Sounding like The Dream?
 Head to the Yampa Valley area of Colorado to the city of Steamboat Springs, aptly named after the bubbling sounds that made early settlers think a steamboat was constantly on route down the river.
 There are two hot springs open to the public, the Old Town Hot Springs which has multiple pools and slides for the kids (or giddy adults).
 The other, Strawberry Park Springs, a few miles out of town has natural rock features around its pools for a more authentic natural experience.

 The subject of many Native American legends, the spa town of Hot Springs is the oldest federal reserve in the USA.
-The city has been ripe with activity since 1851 including illegal gambling, a whole slew of speakeasies and home to gangsters like Al Capone and president Bill Clinton.
+The city has been ripe with activity since 1851 including illegal gambling, a whole slew of speakeasies, and it was a favorite stop of gangster Al Capone when hiding from the law in Chicago.
 Today it has a more relaxed feel of a spa town than anything else.
 Prepare to feel absolutely rejuvenated following your 90-minute treatment including a 20-minute soak followed by a steam, a cool shower and a full body Swedish massage.
 Check into the Embassy Suites Hot Springs and enjoy their complimentary shuttles to Bath Row.

 Travel back to the Victorian era to take the waters in style in the resort village of Eureka Springs.
 Winding roads lack traffic lights and old stone cottages and manors will charm the pants right off you, effectively readying you to jump into the bathhouses or the Blue Spring Heritage Center where you will find the source of all the heat.
 This flawless town, nicknamed The Little Switzerland of America will give you ample opportunity to relax and enjoy the fresh air of the Ozarks.
 Hang out in the center of all the action at the Basin Park hotel, located right on the corner of one of the famous winding streets.